Ventilating Bedrooms by Isa Stralian

 Whether it be from socks, shoes or general hormonal secretions, bedrooms tend to get on the nose, particularly where the occupants are involved in high activity sports.

-Of course the ancillary benefit to this type of room venting is allowing the room to stay fresher during the whole year and cooler during the summer months, particularly of a summer’s evening when the room is able to cool down and purge it’s heat load through the ceiling vent, allowing the children to sleep better and without the dehydrating effect of an overhead sweep fan.
+Of course the benefit to this type of room venting is allowing the room to stay fresher during the whole year and cooler during the summer months, particularly of a summer’s evening when the room is able to cool down and purge it’s heat load through the ceiling vent, allowing the children to sleep better without the dehydrating effect of an overhead sweep fan.